 It’s been said before, the future is coming faster than we think.
 This is true now more than ever as the advent of “AI” and robotics automation is beginning to seriously take hold.
 I put AI in quotes because it is still far from true artificial intelligence.
 It is because of significant increases in computing power and networking that increasingly complex algorithms can be run.
-Which gives the appearance of “intelligence”, but there reality is that it as not true intelligence yet.
+Which gives the appearance of “intelligence”, but the reality is this is not true intelligence yet.
 While a machine can learn, it still has to be cultivated and corrected and ultimately it is not really thinking.

 Anyone who has engaged at length with Google Home, Amazon’s Alexa, or Apple’s Siri knows that there are plenty of limitations.
 As great as they are for somethings you very quickly run into problems for anything that is not yet factored in their algorithms and resources they pull information from.
 Having said that, they and other AI driven technologies are gaining traction in business.
 I know that there are many others predicting the same thing I am here…